-Provision of sterile injecting equipment, brief interventions and disposal of used equipment.
-Programs in Hobart and glenorchy.
-NSP vending machine available in Hobart.
-No charge for needles and syringes from the outlets.
+Provision of free sterile injecting equipment, brief interventions and disposal of used equipment from outlets located in Hobart, Glenorchy, Rosny, Bridgewater, Burnie, Devonport and Launceston.
+NSP vending machines available in Hobart, Bridgewater, Launceston and Devonport.

 Part of the Department of Health and Human Services.

 - Protect Tasmanians from public and environmental health hazards.

 - Prevent and reduce chronic diseases and injuries.

 - Prepare for and respond to public health emergencies like flu pandemics.

 Aims to improve safety, health and rehabilitation in the workplace, and to reduce death, injury and disease; target high consequence activities; be a responsive regulator; engage with the community and to ensure better return to work.